Jenss-Bayley Latent Change Score Model with Individual Ratio of Growth Acceleration in the Framework of Individual Measurement Occasions: Application

 \subsection{Main Analysis}

-In this section, we fit the full and reduced Jenss-Bayley latent change score models in the framework of individual measurement occasions.
-Table \ref{tbl:info} lists the obtained estimated likelihood, information criteria, including AIC and BIC, residuals, and the number of parameters of each latent change score model.
-As shown in Table \ref{tbl:info}, the Jenss-Bayley latent change score model with an individual ratio of growth acceleration has the larger estimated likelihood, smaller AIC, smaller BIC, and smaller residual variance, which lead to an unequivocal selection for the full Jenss-Bayley latent change score model.
+In this section, we fit the full and reduced Jenss-Bayley LCSMs in the framework of individual measurement occasions.
+Table \ref{tbl:info} lists the estimated likelihood, information criteria, including the Akaike information criterion (AIC) and Bayesian Information Criteria (BIC), residuals, and the number of parameters of each LCSM.
+As shown in Table \ref{tbl:info}, the full Jenss-Bayley LCSM has a greater estimated likelihood, a smaller AIC, a smaller BIC, and smaller residual variance.
+In addition, the p-value of the LRT to test the variability of the growth acceleration ratio was $<0.0001$.
+All information led to the unequivocal selection of the full Jenss-Bayley LCSM.